Raj0527/Terraform/README.md

 ## Project 3: Using Terraform Output Feature

-In this project, I utilized Terraform’s output feature to display instance details post-deployment.
+In this project, Utilizing Terraform’s output feature to display instance details post-deployment.

 ### Task 1: Getting EC2 Instance IP Address with Output Feature
-I configured Terraform outputs to retrieve the public IP address of my newly created EC2 instance.
-Running `terraform apply` now displays this IP address in the terminal output, which I confirmed by connecting to the instance using SSH.
+Configured Terraform outputs to retrieve the public IP address of my newly created EC2 instance.
+Running `terraform apply` now displays this IP address in the terminal output, confirmed by connecting to the instance using SSH.

 1. Configure output variables for EC2 instance IP.
 2. Use `terraform output` to display the public IP: